Joydeepgill/PokemonClone-Unity/README.md

 # PokemonClone-Unity
-Currently building a mini-pokemon clone in Unity2D.
+Building a mini-pokemon clone in Unity2D.

 Need to do the following:
    - [ ] create the assets to place within the scenes